phalcon-orphanage/docs/en/tutorial-vokuro.md

 - User Permissions
 - User management

 > **NOTE**: You can use Vökuró as a starting point for your application and enhance it further to meet your needs.
-By no means this is a perfect application and it does not fit all needs.
+By no means this is a perfect application, and it does not fit all needs.
 {: .alert .alert-info }

 > **NOTE**: This tutorial assumes that you are familiar with the concepts of the Model View Controller design pattern. (see References at the end of this tutorial)